 Your tolerance for activity will initially depend on how sick you were before surgery.
-While recuperating from surgery, you exercised regularly in physiotherapy which helped you to recover enough function to get out of the hospital.
-Once home from the hospital, the exercise routine you learned while in physiotherapy should be continued.
-It is very important to your mental health and physical well-being.
+Regular sleep and exercise will help you on the road to recovery - this is very important for your mental health and physical well-being.

-During the first six weeks after your transplant, you should not lift anything heavier than ten pounds.
+During the first two months after your transplant, you should not lift anything heavier than 10 lbs.
 Lifting, pushing, or pulling too much weight too soon could possibly cause a hernia to develop.

-A liver transplant recipient should avoid abdominal exercises (sit-ups, crunches, etc.) for 8 weeks following surgery in order to ensure proper healing of the incision.
+A kidney transplant recipient should avoid abdominal exercises (sit-ups, crunches, etc.) for 8 weeks following surgery in order to ensure proper healing of the incision.
 After 8 weeks, it is important to gradually begin abdominal exercises since weak abdominals increase your risk of back pain and injury.
-As a general policy, patients are considered to be fully recovered by 3-6 months following liver transplantation, although some report feeling decreased energy levels for up to a year.